Updated April 2026

 The Near and Far Sides of the Moon

-Anyone who has observed the moon will have noticed that it appears not to rotate.
-In fact it does rotate but it rotates in exactly the same amount of time it revolves around the Earth, as shown below:
+Anyone who has observed the Moon over successive days will have noticed that, although it waxes and wanes, it appears not to rotate.
+In fact, the Moon does rotate but completes one rotation on its axis in the same period of time it completes one orbit around the Earth.:

 The Near and Far sides of the Moon (Image from NASA)